yesimon/django-voice/README.rst

  * Activate django's comment system. (https://docs.djangoproject.com/en/dev/ref/contrib/comments/)
  * Add django-gravatar and django-voting to your INSTALLED_APPS in settings file.
  * Add comments and django-voice to your url configration.
+ * Create at least one Type and Status either through the admin or fixtures.

 After these steps, your INSTALLED_APPS in settings.py must be seen like this: